MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-animations.md

 # Change animation options in the Dynamics 365 Guides HoloLens app

-If the 3D model that you're working with in the Microsoft Dynamics 365 Guides HoloLens app has animations, you can select a specific animation to play back.
-You can also configure playback options (speed, direction, and looping options).
+IF you're working with a 3D model in the Microsoft Dynamics 365 Guides HoloLens app, and the 3D model includes multiple animations, you can select a specific animation to play back.
+You can also set playback options (speed, direction, and looping options).

 ## Change animation options